Kate Bosworth: 2010s: Fashion and acting

-In 2011, Bosworth contracted to sing the television jingle for Cotton Incorporated's "Fabric of My Life" advertisement.
+In 2011, Bosworth was contracted to sing the television jingle for Cotton Incorporated's "Fabric of My Life" advertisement.
 On December 4, 2012, Topshop revealed that she was the "secret" woman in the new Topshop Christmas advertisements.

 Bosworth designed a jewelry line with friend and celebrity stylist Cher Coulter called JewelMint, which launched in October 2010.
 The first vertical venture of MySpace co-founder Josh Berman and Diego Berdakin's social commerce company, BeachMint features designs by Coulter and Bosworth.

 In 2012, Bosworth was the face of skincare brand SK-II.

 She appeared in 10 films between 2011 and 2014, moving away from the big-budget Superman franchise into lower-budget film roles, such as Still Alice with Julianne Moore.
-The short film Lov, filmed in Slovenia, featured her and launched fashion designer Vanessa Bruno’s fall 2011 campaign.
+The short film Lov, featured her and launched fashion designer Vanessa Bruno's fall 2011 campaign.

 In 2013, Bosworth was cast in the horror film Before I Wake directed by Mike Flanagan; it was released on Netflix in 2017.

-In 2018, she was cast in the postapocalyptic horror film The Domestics released on June 28 that year.

-In September 2018, Bosworth was announced as having the main role of KC on the Netflix science-fiction miniseries The I-Land.
+In 2018, Bosworth was cast in the postapocalyptic horror film The Domestics released on June 28 that year.
+A few months later, she was announced as having the main role of KC on the Netflix science fiction miniseries The I-Land.
 It was released on September 12, 2019.
-That year, she was cast in the sci-fi thriller Genesis.
+That year, Bosworth was cast in the sci-fi thriller Genesis.

 Activism and honors

 In 2018, Bosworth was included in People magazine's list of 25 Women Changing the World.
-In late 2018, Bosworth and then husband Michael Polish debuted their privately funded film Nona, which focuses on the issues of human trafficking.
-She works closely with the Coalition to Abolish Slavery and Trafficking.
+In late 2018, she and then husband Michael Polish debuted their privately funded film Nona, which focuses on the issues of human trafficking.
+Bosworth works closely with the Coalition to Abolish Slavery and Trafficking.